iantanwx/errorer/README.md

 ```
 error.go

-// this is a custom errorer type
+// this is a custom error type
+// we add the go:generate annotation
+//go:generate errorer -type=Error
 type Error int

 // error message is a comment annotation